What you can take to Council's resource recovery centres

 Residents in vehicles:

-- less than 4.5 tonnes combined gross vehicle mass (CGVM), can use the drive-through, free recycling area to unload accepted recycling materials and Treasure Trove donations
+- less than 4.5 tonnes combined gross vehicle mass (CGVM), can use the drive-through, free recycling area to unload acceptable recycling materials and Treasure Trove donations

 Separate your items before arriving to make recycling quicker and easier and to save money on tipping fees.
 Find information on using our resource recovery centres.